Tunstall - one of the Six Towns of Stoke-on-Trent

 Tunstall Burslem Hanley Stoke-upon-Trent Fenton Longton

 "It was the winter of 1835, January.
 They passed through the marketplace of the town of Turnhill, where they lived.
 Turnhill lies a couple of miles north of Bursley.
 One side of the market-place was barricaded with stacks of coal, and the other with loaves of a species of rye and straw bread.
-This coal and these loaves were being served out by meticulous and haughty officials, all invisibly braided with red-tape, to a crowd of shivering, moaning, and weeping wretches, men, women and children - the basis of the population of Turnhill."

-Arnold Bennett's Tunstall
+| Arnold Bennett's Tunstall

-Walter Sneyd, Esq. of Keel, is lord of the manor.
+Lord of the Manor Walter Sneyd, Esq. of Keel, was lord of the manor.

-"TUNSTALL is a considerable village within the township of Tunstall Court, a liberty in the parish of Woolstanton, four miles from Newcastle, pleasantly situated on an eminence, deriving its name from the Saxon word, tun or ton, a town, and stall, an elevated place, seat or station."
+"TUNSTALL is a considerable village within the township of Tunstall Court, a liberty in the parish of Wolstanton, four miles from Newcastle, pleasantly situated on an eminence, deriving its name from the Saxon word, tun or ton, a town, and stall, an elevated place, seat or station."

 "In this township abounds coal, ironstone, marl and fine channel coal; and the manufactories of earthenware are very extensive here."